CultivateHQ/cultivateHQ.com/source/posts/2015-10-20-phoenix-elm-6.md

 Let's update our Elm application so that we can toggle a Seat from available to occupied and vice versa.

 1. Add the following to your *web/elm/SeatSaver.elm* file.
-It doesn't matter where you put it, but I typically stick the Update between the Model and View sections.
+It doesn't matter where you put it, but I typically stick the Update section between the Model and View sections.

     ```haskell
     -- UPDATE